-It’s extremely important to choose the right level of granularity in our project estimation framework.
-If we’re too detailed, it can be extremely expensive and burdensome for our team to input their time leading to bad timesheet compliance and messy data.
+It’s extremely important to choose the right level of granularity to estimate a project.
+If we’re too detailed, it can be extremely expensive and burdensome for our project managers to input their time leading to bad timesheet compliance and messy data.

 By contrast, going too broad may leave us in a place where we don’t have the data to answer our most important questions.
 Balancing tradeoffs between complexity and overhead is key to landing on the right level of complexity.

 The way we work with clients to find the right structure is by reverse engineering the way they investigate projects that go off-track.

 “What’s the sequence of questions I go through when a project goes wrong?”

 Do you focus on the phase or step in the process that went awry?
 Or are you more focused on people or departments?